motorcycle 101 guides

 Your passenger must be facing forward with one leg hanging on both sides.
 If your passenger is below the age of 18, he/she is required to wear an approved motorcycle helmet according to the Montana Department of Justice and the Department of Transportation.

 While you may be the one at the handlebars, your passenger is still subject to the same rights and responsibilities that come with operating a motorcycle in Montana.
-Your passenger must be willing to listen to your instructions so as to ensure you follow motorcycle traffic laws, guarantee the safety of yourself and your passenger, and do not cause any inconveniences for other drivers.
+Your passenger must be willing to listen to your instructions to ensure you follow motorcycle traffic laws, guarantee the safety of yourself and your passenger, and do not cause any inconveniences for other drivers.

 If your passenger fails to comply with motorcycle safety guidelines, you will be held accountable for his/her insubordinate behavior.

-If you want to look over how to handle a motorcycle passenger in Montana, you can check out this section in the Montana Code Annotated.
+If you want to look over how to handle a motorcycle passenger in Montana, you can check out this section in the Montana Code Annotated .

-3.4 Montana Motorcycle Lane Splitting Laws
+6. Montana Motorcycle Lane Splitting Laws

 According to the law, lane splitting or “lane filtering” includes passing another vehicle in the same lane as you that is currently slowed or stopped in traffic that is moving in the same direction as you.